United Nations Mercenary Convention: Article 20

+Article 21

 Signatories and parties

-As of August 2021, the convention had been ratified by 37 states, and signed but not ratified by 9 states.
+As of August 2021, the convention had been ratified by 38 states, and signed but not ratified by 9 states.

 Below are the states that have signed, ratified or acceded to the convention.

 Several of the states that ratified the agreement are however signatories of the Montreux document which on the contrary of the afore-written convention, does not make illegal the use of mercenaries but gives a document about the use of mercenaries including "good practises", the agreement having no sanctions or legal constraints tied to it.